Vocabulary for IELTS

 Question: Have you attended any live concerts?

-Answer: Although I have attended numerous live concerts, I had experienced unbridled felicity when I listened to the collaborative work of a musical troupe on my visit to Goa.
+Answer: Although I have attended numerous live concerts, I experienced unbridled felicity when I listened to the collaborative work of a musical troupe on my visit to Goa.

 3. Uncanny Knack: